Brian Eno’s Greatest Ambient Masterpieces

 Thursday Afternoon is Eno’s 11th studio album.
 This is the only track on the album – a magical 60-minute composition.
 The beat-less song seems to flow along perfectly, putting the listener in a deep, claiming state.
 The song features simple chords and notes played on an acoustic piano to a background of ambient synths.
 An album you can put on at an time and play over and over, allowing it to accompany your daily doings.

 From the album Ambient 1: Music for Airports, 2/2 is the last of four songs on the album.
 Arguably Eno’s most famous ambient album, Music for Airports was created to be played as a sound installation at airports in hopes of making the often-tense atmosphere more relaxed.
 Music for Airports is commonly ranked as one of the best ambient albums of all time.
 2/2 is a stunning song – it instantly instills in the listener a feeling of pure bliss; a message that everything will be okay.
-One could close their eyes and be instantly transported anywhere.

 4. A Stream With Bright Fish (with Harold Budd)